-In this tutorial, you will learn what might cause connectivity issues on your Windows machine and how to fix it.
+In this tutorial, you will learn what might cause connectivity issues on your Windows machine and how to fix them.

-There are many factors involved in making a VPN connection, e.g., your VPN app settings, network settings, other software, type of network (home, public, mobile data), etc. Therefore, it could be that something on your system might not be compatible with Surfshark default settings and cause unstable connection.
+There are many factors involved in setting up a VPN connection, e.g., your VPN app settings, network settings, other software, type of network (home, public, mobile data), etc. Therefore, it could be that something on your system might not be compatible with Surfshark default settings and cause an unstable connection.
 Thankfully, you can solve such issues with minor adjustments on the Surfshark app or your device itself.

 - Change the default protocol used on the Surfshark app.

 To do that, launch the Surfshark app, go to Settings --> Advanced, then open the Protocol tab.
 This is where you will find an option to change the default protocol.

 Change the protocol from Automatic to OpenVPN(UDP).
 If that does not help, try IKEv2 and OpenVPN(TCP) protocols.

 For various reasons, like server load or technical issues on the server, one location might provide a more stable connection than others.